RedHat-UX/red-hat-design-system/docs/accessibility/development.md

 The following World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG) 2.1 A and AA apply to dyanmic content:

-- Ensure content that appears or disappears on changes to mouse hover or keyboard focus is dismissable, hoverable, and persistent.
-(See [1.4.13 Content on Hover or Focus - Level AA](https://www.w3.org/WAI/WCAG21/Understanding/content-on-hover-or-focus.html).)
+- Ensure content that appears or disappears on changes to mouse hover or keyboard focus is dismissable, hoverable, and persistent. ([1.4.13 Content on Hover or Focus - Level AA](https://www.w3.org/WAI/WCAG21/Understanding/content-on-hover-or-focus.html))

 {% alert title="Tip" %}
 For more on dynamic content, see the Mozilla Developer Network's (MDN) [ARIA live regions](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions).